txicos/ubuntu-opencv-caffe-install/README.md

 ## 4. DLIB

 DLIB is, in fact, a C++ library for image processing and machine learning, but it does have a python API and some important Convolutional Neural Networks ready to be deployed with good results and can be used together with openCV.
-Let's use the altest version 19.19:
+Let's use the latest version 19.19:

 ```
 git clone https://github.com/davisking/dlib